255.467 - External corrosion control: Electrical isolation

 (f) Where a pipeline is located in close proximity to electrical transmission tower footings, ground cables or counterpoise, or in other areas where fault currents or unusual risk of lightning may be anticipated, it must be provided with protection against damage due to fault currents or lightning, and protective measures must also be taken at insulating devices.

 (g) For any pipeline constructed after December 1, 1993, that is located parallel and in close proximity to or crosses underneath an overhead high-voltage (69 kV or higher) electric transmission facility, the step and touch voltages induced by magnetic fields of overhead electric lines under steady state conditions shall be limited to 15 volts or less at all points where a person could normally touch the pipeline or a pipeline appurtenance.
-This does not apply to buried pipelines or to locations where access is limited by use of fences or barriers to personnel that are trained in safe practices regarding step and touch voltages.
-The short term emergency loading condition of the circuit as defined by the New York Independent System Operator for the electric facility shall be used in determining the magnitude of the step and touch voltages.
+This does not apply to buried pipelines or to locations where access is limited by use of fences or barriers to personnel that are trained in safe practices regarding step-and-touch voltages.
+The short term emergency loading condition of the circuit as defined by the New York Independent System Operator for the electric facility shall be used in determining the magnitude of such step-and-touch voltages.

 (1) Step voltage means the root mean square voltage difference between any two points on the ground surface separated by one meter (approximately the distance of one step) in the direction of the maximum voltage gradient.